The German auto industry is in a quandary: changing challenges and opportunities

 The crisis is already having a noticeable impact on the labor market: around 130,000 jobs could be at risk as automobile production has fallen by 23% since its peak, while the number of employees has only fallen by 8%.
 Suppliers who have to adapt to the changing requirements of electromobility are particularly affected.
 Many are planning job cuts or restructuring in order to remain competitive.

-Smaller companies along the value chain are also fighting for survival: the switch from combustion engines to electric drives requires massive investments in new technologies - a challenge that financially overwhelms many suppliers.
+Smaller companies along the value chain are also fighting for survival: The conversion of combustion engines to electric drives requires massive investments in new technologies – a challenge that is financially overwhelmed by many suppliers.

 Strategies for dealing with the crisis